tuurep/registereditor/README.md

 It's a tiny plugin, 27 lines of VimScript, so it's easy to edit.
 I've rewritten it in Lua and modified the following:

+* Now you can edit any register, not just macros
+    * Though the best use is for editing macros, editing other types of registers is basically the same thing, so just allow it
+* Macros can be edited on multiple lines (lines concatenated in register)
-* Shorter command name (just `:Me`)
+* Short command (just `:Re`)
-* Split below by default (next to cmdline preferable)
-* Set window height 1 and `nonumber`
-* Show name of the register in the statusline
-* Check that argument is a valid macro register (a-z or A-Z)
+* Checks that argument is a valid register
-* Allow editing a macro that hasn't been created yet
+* No warnings when editing a register that wasn't already set
-    * This already works in the original, but gives an unnecessary error
-* Allow more than one macro editor window open at the same time
+* Allows more than one window open at the same time
+* Window shows register name in statusline
+* Window height is set based on number of lines in register
+* Always splits window below

 Big thanks to [dohsimpson](https://github.com/dohsimpson) for sharing the original plugin.

 ## Usage

-Start editing a macro with `:Me <register>`
+Start editing a register with `:Re <register>`

 Update `<register>` contents with `:wq`